aitorevi/aitorevi/README.md

-### Hi there 👋, I´m Aitor Reviriego Amor
+## Hi there 👋, I´m Aitor Reviriego Amor

-Hi 👋, I'm a Front-end Web Developer, with experience in React and NextJs stack.
+I'm a **Front-end Web Developer**, with experience in React and NextJs stack.
 I like to keep up to date and update my knowledge constantly, try new technologies and follow the path to become a Full-Stack Web Developer.

 - 🔭 I’m currently working on ...
 - 🌱 I am currently learning at Platzi, "JavaScript path in depth".